ssorallen/turbo-react/README.md

 ## Installation & Usage

-Include Reactize in the `<head>` of every document on your site.
+Include TurboReact in the `<head>` of every document on your site.
 If you're using Jekyll (GitHub Pages), use a layout in the `_layouts` directory to write the script tag only once.